 Match Expressions

 The second central idea is the match expression itself.
-It is represented by two classes: Match<TInput, TOutput>
+It is represented by two classes: Match<TInput, TOutput> and

-.
+Match<TInput>.
 The difference between them is that the former represents a match expression which yields a result, and

 the latter represents a match expression which doesn't yield a result (also known as a match statement).